rohanrjp/Miles/README.md

-# 🏃‍♂️ StravaCoachAI – Multi-Agent Running Assistant
+# 🏃‍♂️ Miles – Multi-Agent Running Assistant

-StravaCoachAI is an **AI-powered multi-agent system** designed to help runners make smarter training decisions.
+Miles is an **AI-powered multi-agent coach** designed to help runners make smarter training decisions.
 It combines **Strava data**, **weather forecasts**, and **memory-aware reasoning** to answer the big question every runner faces:

 👉 *"Should I run today?"*